alistairgeorge/cybersecurity/README.md

 Phishing attacks are a persistent threat in a highly digital world, one that is an ongoing concern for both individuals and organizations.
 Spear phishing attacks are a subset of these types of cybercrimes that are of particular concern.
 #### Social Engineering Toolkit (SET)

+The Social-Engineer Toolkit (SET) is a collection of Python scripts written by David Kennedy (ReL1K) which can help automate many aspects of social engineering attacks.
+It is integrated with Metasploit in order to use Metasploit’s exploit repository as well as the available exploit payloads.
+SET focuses on a number of social engineering-based attacks and provides the ability to easily create the necessary files and templates for those attacks.
+The current version is available through the web site https://www.trustedsec.com/ where you can also find a variety of presentations and tutorials.

+The toolkit is updated frequently and its functionality is constantly expanding.
+As of the time of this writing, the current version is version 7.0.6.
+This version supports the following attack vectors:

+●
+Spear-Phishing

+●
+Web Sites

+●
+Malicious USB/DVD/CDs

+●
+Arduino

+●
+Wireless Access Points

+●
+QRCodes

+●
+… and many others.
 ### 11. Sniffing and Spoofing
 #### Man-in-the-Middle Attacks
 #### ARP Spoofing